How To Lower Property Taxes: A Complete Guide

 1. Limit Home Improvement Projects

 Since an increase in your home’s value will lead to a rise in property taxes, it makes sense to limit home improvement projects.
-When you complete certain home improvement projects, like boosting curb appeal, adding a pool, or revamping a kitchen, the value of your home is sure to rise.
-And with it, your property taxes.
+When you complete certain home improvement projects, like boosting curb appeal, adding a pool or revamping a kitchen, the value of your home is sure to rise.
+Since the value will rise, so will your property taxes.

 If you want to avoid an increase in your property tax bill, limiting home improvements can be helpful.
+Painting your house, landscaping, and other minor upgrades that do not require permits are unlikely to significantly alter property taxes.
 However, your home is an investment, so you still want to build equity and increase your property value.

 One way to put off an increase in your property taxes would be to press pause on a renovation, remodel or other home improvement project until after your annual property tax assessment.
 This way you can delay your property taxes going up – at least until the next reassessment.